-STU DENT RESPONSIBILITIES:

-A CCTC School Psychology PPS Intern Credential is required prior to beginning internship hours.
-It is the responsibility of the student to fulfill all requirements and submit an application for this Credential to the Credential Analyst before the beginning of their internship, and to provide the District with a copy.
+- A CCTC School Psychology PPS Intern Credential is required prior to beginning internship hours.
+It is the responsibility of the student to fulfill all requirements and submit an application for this Credential to the Credential Analyst before the beginning of their internship, and to provide the District with a copy. - Attend and participate in didactic trainings and group supervision on campus, as required. - □ Maintain a weekly log of hours worked and have these verified by the on-site supervisor at monthly intervals.
+Submit Logs to the Program Coordinator at the end of each semester.
+Students will not receive course credit until logs and evaluations are submitted. - □ Conform to all policies, standards and practices of the school site. - Demonstrate professional and ethical behavior in school and university settings at all times.

-Interns meet three hours per week with their faculty supervisor on campus and a minimum of one hour of scheduled, face-face supervision with their on-site supervisor in the school setting.
-Good attendance and participation is expected.

-A weekly log of internship hours must be maintained by the student and verified by the on-site supervisor at monthly intervals.
-Logs and Site Supervisor evaluations are due to Program Coordinator at the end of each semester.
-Students will not receive course credit until logs and evaluations are submitted.

-The student will conform to all administrative policies, standards and practices of the school site.
-The student will demonstrate professional and ethical behavior in school and university settings at all times, and maintain professional communication with site and university supervisors, teachers, students, and families.
-The student will take the initiative and contact the site supervisor and
+Maintain professional communication with site and university supervisors, teachers, students, and families.
+Take the initiative and contact the site supervisor and university supervisor if there are situations or circumstances that may impede professionalism.

-university supervisor if there are situations or circumstances that may impede professionalism.
-The student, in collaboration with their supervisor and University faculty member, will integrate course requirements in the internship experience
+□ In collaboration with their supervisor and University faculty member, integrate course requirements in the internship experience

-PAP PERWORK REQUIRED OF THE SITE SUPERVISOR:
+PAPERWORK REQUIRED OF THE SITE SUPERVISOR:

-Written evaluation, due in December.

-Sign student's hours logs at monthly intervals.

-Written evaluation, due in May.
+- $\Box$ Written evaluation, due in December. - □ Sign intern's Hours Log at monthly intervals. - $\Box$ Written evaluation, due in May.

-Than nk you so much for your support of our students!
+Thank you so much for your support of our student!

 Kate Perry, Ph.D.

-ram Coordinator
+Program Coordinator 925-324-5221

-324-5221

-kper ry@berkeley.edu